cdowdy/bolt-html5-video/README.md

 # Bolt HTML5 Video Extension

 A Bolt Extension that allows you to play local videos either through ```/files/``` or from your own CDN.
+Also lets you say goodbye to heavy GIFs and allows you to use new video codec sweetness for short animations in Bolt!

 Quick Navigation: